10 minutes Reading time

 There’s limited space in the design of the report so you won’t see all of the 46 companies mentioned.
 Only the top performers for each category are presented in the final design.
 If you’re a Cosmetic Surgery provider that can’t see your brand, don’t hesitate to contact the team, we’re more than happy to share the data on your brand!

 Producing the report is only the first part of our job into market analysis.
 Once we have the data, we ensure it all makes sense and figure out why certain brands are at the top of their game in each area.
-We’ve brought this insight to you to give you the best overall view of the market.
+We’ve brought this insight to you to give you the best overall view of the market and plastic surgery statistics.
 Read on to find out more.

-It’s been an extremely mixed year in terms of visibility for the Cosmetic Surgery sector with some major shifts in positions.
+It’s been an extremely mixed year in terms of visibility for the Cosmetic Surgery industry with some major shifts in positions.

 Nuffield Health has moved into the top spot after a 9% increase in visibility.